open5e/open5e/source/equipment/magic-items/deck-of-illusions.rst

 The illusion lasts until its card is moved or the illusion is dispelled.
 When the illusion ends, the
-image on its card disappears, and that card can’t be used again.
+image on its card disappears, and that card can't be used again.

 ================  ==============================
 Playing Card      Illusion